JakasaurusRex/Flixter/README.md

 Describe any challenges encountered while building the app.

-Creating the random page was really tricky and I also struggled with the network error and search bar features but I figured them out in the end.
-There are a lot of resources online to explain Objective C and xcode.
+Creating the random page was really tricky and I also struggled with the network error and search bar features but I figured them out after a bit of researching.
+There are a lot of resources online to explain Objective C and Xcode and I feel a lot more comfortable with it already.
+Building it for different devices was also an issue but it seems like we will be learning about that next week.

 ## Credits